wildblueguy/phoenix-for-linux-beta/README.md

 ## Features

 - 🪣 Isolation of admin and user data in 'crypts', encrypted folders that are easy to back up securely (and even move to other hosts)
+- 🕵️ General emphasis on runtime security and best practices for authentication, authorization, transport encryption, etc.
+- 🤏 General emphasis on resource efficiency in all dimensions (CPU/RAM/disk/net/etc.), for running in tiny places
 - 🔒 Simple interface with crypts unmounted:
   - ⤴️ *Mount crypts*
 - 🔓 Simple interface with crypts mounted: